 Myeong-dong is a one-stop-shop for all your Korean skincare needs.
-There are so many skincare stores like Too Cool for School, Belif, Tony Moly, etc. that they all start blurring and I… well, I was in heaven, but my Husband was like wtf after a while hehe.
+There are so many skincare stores like Too Cool for School, Belif, Tony Moly, etc. that they all start blurring.

-There is also another StyleNanda store (the flagship store is in Gangnam) there called the Pink Hotel that is like the Korean girly version of The Grand Budapest Hotel lol.
+There’s also another StyleNanda store (the flagship store is in Gangnam) there called the Pink Hotel that is like the Korean version of The Grand Budapest Hotel.
 It’s 5-stories of cute quirkiness: “hotel doors” as entrances to changing rooms and a “swimming pool”-themed cafe on the top floor!

 Dongdaemun Market is open 24 hours — yes, you read that right.
 This “Market” is so huge, it spans 26 shopping malls with 30,000 stalls.
 We had just finished dinner at 8pm when I got a text from my sister about this market, so we decided to take the subway there and shopped until midnight!
 I actually didn’t buy anything here, I think because I was just overwhelmed by the sheer volume of stuff.

 Also, I had earlier shopped at the sprawling Gangnam Station Underground Shopping Center and bought a few things.
 Tip #5: Bring Cash.
 Store owners often give you a deal if you pay in cash.
 You can also bargain, but I suck at doing that so I just pay it, though the prices are reasonable anyway.